ci-mustafa/ayina-couture/TESTING.md

 All code was validated using industry-standard tools specific to each programming language to ensure compliance with best practices, readability, and efficiency.
 This process helped identify and resolve syntax errors, security vulnerabilities, and performance issues.

 #### HTML Validation
+I have used the recommended [HTML W3C Validator](https://validator.w3.org) to validate all of my HTML files.

 <details>
 <summary> Home Page